DaleBingham/microservices-synchronous/README.md

 # microservices-synchronous
 An example of microservices calling to get a process done synchronously using several programming languages and database engines.
 We have the following
 APIs within this project:
-* people API for CRUD on people
+* people API for CRUD on people with .NET Core and MSSQL Server Express Linux
-* client API for CRUD on clients
+* client API for CRUD on clients with Golang and MySQL
-* inventory API for CRUD on inventory (coming)
+* inventory API for CRUD on inventory (coming) with NodeJS and PostgreSQL
-* sale API for CRUD on sales (coming)
+* sale API for CRUD on sales (coming) with Java Spring Boot and Derby
 * reporting API for read-only access on data from the above with eventual consistency (coming)

 ## Setup